DDS is providing limited driver services by Appointment Only. All customers must schedule an appointment when visiting a center.

 Ignition Interlock Provider Centers are certified for a four year period.
 Expiration dates can be found on your wall certification card issued by DDS.
-The Ignition Interlock Provider Center Recertification Application may be downloaded from our website.
+Themay be downloaded from our website.
 Please include all required documents on the application checklist when you submit it to the Regulatory Compliance Division.
 Fingerprinting is required for recertification.

 4. How long can I expect to wait for approval after I submit my application?

 We ask the applicants allow 30 days for processing, however, an incomplete application may result in further delay.

 5. I was fingerprinted when I initially became certified.
 Why do I need to be re-fingerprinted again for recertification?